 One of the many aspects that makes our program unique is the opportunity to study abroad in Florence, Italy.
-For more information on that visit the global studies site.
+For more information, visit the global studies page.

 Kent State University, College of Architecture and Environmental Design offers the following NAAB-accredited degrees in architecture:

 - Master of Architecture 44 + pre-professional (Bachelor of Science in Architecture 124)

 - Master of Architecture 44 + Master of Business Administration Dual Degree + pre-professional (Bachelor of Science in Architecture 124)

 - Master of Architecture 44 + Master of Urban Design Dual Degree + pre-professional (Bachelor of Science in Architecture 124)